-According to statistics by the Department of Health, there were 681 cases of new infections in 2017, accumulating to a total of 9,091 cases since 1984.
+According to statistics by the Department of Health, there were 624 cases of new infections in 2018, accumulating to a total of 9,715 cases since 1984.
 Today, The Society for AIDS Care (SAC) organized the AIDS Charity Walk cum Mask Design Contest Award Ceremony at the Peak.
-Celebrities Ms. Annie Lau, Ms. Candice Yu, Mr. Michael Wong and his family members and Ms. Ankie Beilke attended the ceremony as SAC Ambassadors.
-Co-chairperson of AIDS Walk, Mr. Christopher Jackson and emcee Mr. William Lam reinforced the importance of supporting people living with HIV/AIDS (PLHIV) and to achieve the goal of “Zero Infection for the Next Generation” together.
-Other guests such as Mr. Andrew Pong, Mr. Adrian Chau, Mr. Sheldon Lo and fashion celebrities also attend to the event.
+Celebrities Ms. Kristal Tin, Ms. Candice Yu, Mr. Chui Tien-you, Mr. Michael Wong’s family, Mr. Ling Man Lung, and Ms. Ankie Beilke attended the ceremony as SAC Ambassadors.
+Co-chairperson of AIDS Walk, Mr. Christopher Jackson and emcee Mr. William Lam reinforced the importance of supporting people living with HIV/AIDS (PLHIV) and to appeal for all sectors of the public to be aware that PLHIV should seek proper treatment without fear of discrimination or being turned away due to their HIV status.
+Together, we “Say No to Discrimination!”
+Other guests such as Ms. Oliver Chen, Ms. Crisel Consunji and Mr. Himmy Wong from movie “Still Human”; Ms. Rosa Maria Velasco and Ms. Rachel Leung and fashion celebrities also attend to the event.